Anju Panta

 Anju Panta (अन्जु पन्त) is a Nepalese ghazals and playback singer.
-She sang popular numbers including the title song of Na biers Timilai na Paye Timilai and Ma Timi Bina Marihaalchhu, Bhun bhun bolyo bhamara of Saput, Dil yo mero dil in Kismat, and Sustari sustari mannma for Darr.
+She sang popular songs including the title song of Na birse Timilai na Paye Timilai and Ma Timi Bina Marihaalchhu, Bhun bhun bolyo bhamara of Saput, Dil yo mero dil in Kismat, and Sustari sustari mannma for Darr.
 Panta sang for more than 300 films and more than 7000 Nepalese songs in duets and solos.

+In May 2023, she featured as one of the six judges of Nepal's first international reality show, Mero Voice Universe.